cooperhewitt/tms-tools/bin/README.md

 ### connect_tms.pl

+	$>./connect_tms.pl -h
+	usage: ./connect_tms.pl -c <config> -b <branch>

+	-c path to your TMS (database) config file
+	-b which TMS database (or branch) to use
+	-v enable verbose logging
+	-h print this message

 ### dump_tms.pl

+	$>./dump_tms.pl  -h
+	usage: ./dump_tms.pl -c <config> -b <branch>

+	-c path to your TMS (database) config file
+	-b which TMS database (or branch) to use
+	-T limit dumps to a specific comma-separated list of tables (optional) -v enable verbose logging
+	-t test the connection to the TMS server and then exit -h print this message

 This script will export all or a user-defined list of tables in a TMS database as individual CSV files.
 Names of the CSV files correspond to their database